RDFLib/pySHACL/README.md

   -w, --allow-warning, --allow-warnings
                         Shapes marked with severity of Warning or Info will not cause result to be invalid.
+  --max-depth [MAX_DEPTH]
+                        The maximum number of SHACL shapes "deep" that the validator can go before reaching an "endpoint" constraint.
   -d, --debug           Output additional runtime messages.
   -f {human,table,turtle,xml,json-ld,nt,n3}, --format {human,table,turtle,xml,json-ld,nt,n3}
                         Choose an output format.
 Default is "human".